weimingtom/wmt_simulator_study/README.md

 * for MIPS and ARM

 ## sysmips, in Java (need JDK8)
-* running 4kc malta linux rom (linux source build not tested, only rom file)
+* running MIPS 4kc malta linux rom (linux source build not tested, only rom file)

 ## qtspim, in C
 * open source on sourceforge repo